Skip to content

 The Bar-headed Goose is an iconic bird of Central Asia, known for its remarkable ability to reach extreme altitudes when migrating over the Himalayas.
 It breeds in colonies near mountain lakes and winters as far south as India.

-During breeding season it lays three to eight eggs at a time in ground nests.
+It lays three to eight eggs at a time in ground nests during breeding season.
 This grey goose genus Anser has no other native member species within the Indian region.

 Also Featured In: Common Birds in IndiaBirds of Karnataka